akhiljay/Akamai-staging-proxy/README.md

 ![alt-text](https://github.com/akhiljay/Akamai-staging-proxy/blob/master/proxy-usage-1.png)

-### Step 3: Click save to start routing chrome browser traffic to Akamai Staging
+### Step 3: Click save proxy settings to start routing chrome browser traffic to Akamai Staging

+> You can configure proxy settings for incognito windows as well.
+In order to do that you will need to first allow the extension to access incognito window

+![alt-text](https://github.com/akhiljay/Akamai-staging-proxy/blob/master/proxy-usage-2.png)
 Now all your browser traffic is being proxies via the Akamai-staging-proxy server that you have running locally

-![alt-text](https://github.com/akhiljay/Akamai-staging-proxy/blob/master/proxy-usage-2.png)

 ## You are all Set!
 Additional Notes: